bwschmidt/swan-demo-go/README.md

 #### Windows

-* Set powershell unstricted execution policy to enable `build.ps1` to execute.
+* Set powershell unrestricted execution policy to enable `build.ps1` to execute.
   Use the following command with administrator privileges.

   `Set-ExecutionPolicy Unrestricted`